-To run marketing campaigns with a channel focus you can utilize the power of marketing automation tools such as Aritic PinPoint.
-Such tools allow you to run campaigns on a preferred channel(s) or on all simultaneously – Email, SMS, Social Media, Push, or On-site.
+To run marketing campaigns with a channel focus, you can utilize the power of marketing automation tools such as Aritic PinPoint.
+Such tools allow you to run campaigns on a preferred channel(s) or simultaneously – Email, SMS, Social Media, Push, or On-site.
 Tracking results on channel-specific campaigns is also simple with automation tools like Aritic to your rescue.

 (3) Utilize the power of a CRM platform

 Multichannel marketing runs on technology.
-The better the technology that you use to execute your multichannel campaigns the better results you’ll get.
-You can load your barrel of content on multiple channels every single day but if you fail to target your campaign to the right audience, it’s a complete waste.
+The better the technology you use to execute your multichannel campaigns, the better results you’ll get.
+You can load your barrel of content on multiple channels every day, but if you fail to target your campaign to the right audience, it’s a complete waste.

-11% of marketers believe that its difficult to execute multichannel campaigns properly.
-45% of consumers say multichannel experiences are not being delivered fast enough.
-21% of marketers say that they lack the understanding of developing a multichannel experience.
-All these areas where marketers lack can be addressed with a good CRM platform in place.
+11% of marketers believe that it’s difficult to execute multichannel campaigns properly.
+In comparison, 45% of consumers say multichannel experiences are not being delivered fast enough, while 21% of marketers say they lack the understanding of developing a multichannel experience.
+All these areas where marketers may lack are effectively addressed with a good CRM platform in place.

-A smart CRM platform allows you to keep an eye on all customer related data, bringing it all at one place.
+A smart CRM platform allows you to keep an eye on all customer-related data, bringing it all in one place.
 As such, it helps address the challenge of developing a single view of the customer.
 Furthermore, because a CRM allows you to track how users move across your channels and discover trigger events, you can run targeted campaigns for users to improve sales and conversions.

 (4) Run dynamic re-targeting across platforms

 People exhibit unpredictable browsing and buying behaviors.
 It’s no use forcing them through a predefined customer journey path.
 Take things to the dynamic level, delivering real-time relevance to your audience.